-Each investment opportunity requires the approval of five of the seven members of the investment committee responsible for advising us, or four of the five members of the investment committee for Fidus Mezzanine Capital, L.P., and generally receives the unanimous approval of the investment committee.
+Each investment opportunity requires the approval of five of the seven members of the investment committee for Fidus Mezzanine Capital, L.P., and generally receives the unanimous approval of the investment committee.
 Follow-on investments in existing portfolio companies will require the investment committee's approval in addition to what was obtained when the initial investment in the company was made.
-In addition, temporary investments, such as those in cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less, may require approval by the approval by the investment committee.
-The day-to-day management of investments approved by the investment committees will be overseen by the members of the investment committee.
+In addition, temporary investments, such as those in cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less, may require approval by the appropriate investment committee.
+The day-to-day management of investments approved by the investment committee will be overseen by the members of the investment committee.
 Biographical information with respect to the members of the investment committee is set out under "- Biographical Information" and "- Investment Committee."

 Each of our investment committee members has ownership and financial interests in, and may receive compensation and/or profit distributions from, our investment advisor.
 None of the members of the investment committee receive any direct compensation from us.
-The following table shows the dollar range of our common stock to be beneficially owned by each member of our investment advisor's investment committees upon consummation of this offering based on the anticipated \$15.00 initial public offering price:
+The following table shows the dollar range of our common stock to be beneficially owned by each member of our investment advisor's investment committees upon consummation of this offering based on the initial public offering price:

-Portfolio Managers of Our Investment Advisor Dollar Range of Equity Securities in Fidus Investment Corporation(1)(2)
+Portfolio Managers of Our Investment Advisor in Fidus Investment Corporation(1)

-Edward H. Ross \$500,001-\$1,000,000
+Edward H. Ross

-John J. Ross, II \$500,001-\$1,000,000
+John J. Ross, II

-B. Bragg Comer, III \$100,001-\$500,000
+B. Bragg Comer, III

-Thomas C. Lauer \$100,001-\$500,000
+Thomas C. Lauer

-Paul E. Tierney, Jr. Over \$1,000,000
+Paul E. Tierney, Jr.

-John H. Grigg \$100,001-\$500,000
+John H. Grigg

-W. Andrew Worth \$100,001-\$500,000
+W. Andrew Worth

-(1) Dollar ranges are as follows: None, \$1-\$10,000, \$10,001-\$50,000, \$50,001-\$100,000, \$100,001-\$500,000, \$500,001-\$1,000,000 or Over \$1,000,000.
+(1) Dollar ranges are as follows: No ne \$1-\$10 000 \$10,001-\$50,000 \$50,001-\$100,000 \$100 001-\$500 000 \$500 001-\$1 000 000 o Over \$1,000,000